quasarframework/quasar-framework.org/source/guide/quasar-upgrade-guide.md

 * Updated Quasar ionicons set to Ionicons v4 -- compatible with quasar-extras@2.0

 ## Upgrading pre v0.15 to Quasar v0.15+
 There's been A LOT of work done for v0.15.
 The Quasar CLI has been rewritten from scratch to allow for a stellar development experience (Mobile App developers and Electron will fall in love with it!).
-Only one starter kit is required in order to handle websites, PWAs, Mobile Apps and Electron Apps.
+Only one CLI initialized project is required in order to handle websites, PWAs, Mobile Apps and Electron Apps.
 Building any of those is a matter of just adding a parameter to the dev/build command.

 **Furthermore, you can now use an UMD/standalone version of Quasar to embed in an existing project.
 No build step is required.**